lammps/lammps/doc/src/Howto_mdi.rst

 <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.

 These direct- and indirect-support codes should be usable for full system calculations (e.g. AIMD).
-Whether they support QMMM models depends on the individual QM code.
+Whether they support QM/MM models depends on the individual QM code.